Focus on finds – pumice

 While it may not be the most glamorous of finds from the Ness, that pumice played a role in Neolithic life is beyond doubt.

-Pumice nowadays gets dead skin off feet and elbows; it distresses denim, when fashion demands it be stone-washed; it is used to filter water; to make light-weight concrete and put the abrasive in tooth-paste, soaps and hand cleansers.
+These days pumice scrapes dead skin off feet and elbows; it distresses denim, when fashion demands it be stone-washed; is used to filter water; to make light-weight concrete and put the abrasive in toothpaste, soaps and hand cleansers.

 The pumice excavated archaeologically was collected from the shore and taken back to settlements for its same abrasive qualities, and the grooves and angled faces we find on the Ness pumice are the most obvious clue to think through what it was being used for.